AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * **`pattern`** — an address mask.
 Every request URL is collated to this mask.
 You can also use special characters in the template, their description is [below](#basic-rules-special-characters).
 Note that AdGuard trims URLs to a length of 4096 characters in order to speed up matching and avoid issues with ridiculously long URLs.
 * **`@@`** — a marker that is used in rules of exception.
 To turn off filtering for a request, start your rule with this marker.
 * **`modifiers`** — parameters that "clarify" the basic rule.
-Some of them limit the scope of the rule and some can completely change they way it works.
+Some of them limit the rule scope and some can completely change they way it works.

 ### Special characters {#basic-rules-special-characters}